dynamsoft-docs/label-recognition-docs/programming/javascript/api-reference/interface/dlr-scansettings.md

   > * `never`: never vibrate, the default value;
   > * `frame`: vibrate when one or multiple barcodes are found on a frame;
-  > * `unduplicated`: vibrate when a unique/unduplicated barcode is found (if multiple unique barcodes are found on the same frame, vibrate only once).
+  > * `unique`: vibrate when a unique/unduplicated barcode is found (if multiple unique barcodes are found on the same frame, vibrate only once).

 ### vibrateDuration?: *number*